Crypto Regulations Around The World – Key Things to Know

 benefits of crypto regulation

 In their current form, cryptocurrencies are still treated as unregulated financial products.
 This means that traditional securities protections don’t extend to crypto projects.
-Ultimately, regulation will encourage a new wave of capital inflows – which benefits the industry as a whole.
+Ultimately, regulation will encourage a new wave of capital inflows, which will benefit the industry as a whole.

 Financial Crime Prevention

-Financial crime is a major issue in the crypto industry.
-Especially when it comes to money laundering and terrorist financing.
+Financial crime is a major issue in the crypto industry, especially money laundering and terrorist financing.
 Suitable regulations will help financial intelligence units keep the industry safe.

 This means following existing guidelines on customer due diligence, suspicious activity reporting, and politically exposed persons.